 You can accept all default settings or alter them, if needed.
 For this example, let's use a meaningful name for your deployment configuration, for example, "MySFTPConnection".

-Ensure that the Root path value reflects the path specified in the corresponding settings of the created SSH interpreter (check the Path Interpreter in the settings/preferences).
+Ensure that the Root path value reflects the path specified in the SDK home path setting of the created SSH interpreter.

 Now your deployment configuration is ready.